 After completing the mechina for overseas students, I studied at the Paul Baerwald School of Social Work, doing my practical work in Kiryat Menachem/Ir Ganim and then in Neve Yaakov, working with new immigrants and families in need.
-During school, I also worked part-time in Rothberg School for Overseas Students and then with the C.U.N.Y. students enrolled in the One-Year Program.
+During school, I also worked part-time at the Rothberg School for Overseas Students (now called the Rothberg International School) and then with City University of New York students enrolled in the One Year Program.

 Moshe and I both continued our educational pursuits in the U.S. as well.
-He became an Electrical Engineer.
-After working for many years for three different Israeli companies, today works Moshe works with a U.S. based company specializing in radiation therapy.
-I obtained a Master’s Degree in Human Service Administration and had a fulfilling career in Jewish communal service, primarily in Jewish Federations and Hadassah.
-Our love story is one of love for family, love for Israel and a love for learning.
+He became an electrical engineer.
+After working for many years for three different Israeli companies, today Moshe works with a U.S. based company specializing in radiation therapy.
+I obtained a master’s degree in Human Service Administration and had a fulfilling career in Jewish communal service, primarily in Jewish federations and at Hadassah.
+Our love story is one of love for family, love for Israel, and a love for learning.